DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 ## Summary

 - Pattern, or Component, Libraries range from the very simple, to the very "enterprise".
-- By recognizing components in your web site, you more quickly apply HTML+CSS patterns in your front end work.
 - Using written words to describe designs is the first step in converting a design to code.
+- Components are things we can draw a box around.
+Not all styles are components.
+- By recognizing components in your web site, you will be able to apply HTML+CSS patterns faster in your front end work.